wp-plugins/child-theme-configurator/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.5 =
+* Several bugs fixed/improvements made, see change log for details.

+= 1.1.4 =
+* Fixed sort bug in shorthand parser that was returning rules in wrong order

 = 1.1.1 =
 * This release fixes a major bug that caused input values containing '0' to be ignored